 Bartenders typically work late in the evenings until the wee hours of the morning.
 Moreover, working on weekends and holidays is common as these are times when customers usually flock to bars.
 The task can be physically demanding although they are often repetitive.
 They have to constantly be observant of the customers they serve, always ensuring that they don’t serve to minors and that they stop giving drinks to clients who show signs of impaired judgment.

-The May 2013 Occupational Employment and Wages report of the US Bureau of Labor Statistics showed that the mean annual wage of bartenders was $21,770 which translates to a mean hourly wage of $10.46.
 In addition to their wages, bartenders also earn through tips given by customers.
 The larger and more upscale the establishment is, the higher the tips received.
 Bartenders who work part-time are naturally paid by the hour but some earn more than others because their states have higher minimum wages than the federal minimum wage which is the amount paid to some bartenders.

 Bartender Career Outlook